ProtoFaze/Versa-Case-study/readme.md

 ## Step 1: Install nodeJS
-go to (https://nodejs.org/) and download the nodeJS installer based on your system. this should also include npm, to check if both are installed, open your terminal and run
+Go to (https://nodejs.org/) and download the nodeJS installer based on your system.
+This should also include npm.
+To check if both are installed, open your terminal and run.
 ```shell
 node -v
 npm -v
 ```
-this displays the downloaded version for nodeJS and npm
+This displays the downloaded version for nodeJS and npm.

 ## Step 2: Install typescript
 Next, install typescript via your terminal by running.